 Holmgren is a 7-foot, 190-pound center out of Minnehaha Academy in Minneapolis, Minnesota.
 A year ago, he was barely on the radar.
-Now, he’s the No. 2 recruit in the 2021 recruiting class, according to 247Sports and ESPN.
-He’s ranked fourth in the class according to Rivals.
+Now, he’s the No. 1 recruit in the 2021 recruiting class, according to ESPN.
+He’s ranked No. 3 and No. 4, according to 247Sports and Rivals, respectively.

 He climbed to a top-five consensus recruit last summer as a member of the Grassroots Sizzle on the AAU circuit.
-He toured his one-of-a-kind game across the country to ascend amongst the best players in his class.
+He toured his one-of-a-kind game across the country to ascend amongst the best players in his class along with Jonathan Kuminga, Paolo Banchero and plenty more.
 Rightfully so.
 The seven-footer has a perpetual motor capable of impacting the game on both ends of the floor.

 Chet Holmgren Highlights

-Holmgren has fluid ball-handling skills for someone of his stature.
+Holmgren has fluid ball-handling skills like that of a point guard for someone of his stature.
 He keeps his dribble below the knees and maintains control in the open court and on the drive.
 His jump shot is silky.
-The five-star recruit can hit consistently from downtown.
+The five-star recruit oozes athleticism and can hit consistently from downtown.
 He knocks it down as well spotting up as he does off the dribble.
 Holmgren has a solid post game built around crafty moves and dunks.
 He uses his length to finish above the rim.

 Speaking of length, Holmgren has plenty.
 His 7-foot-6 wingspan makes him a valuable rim protector who feasts on opponents’ drives.
 The gangly big man is a vacuum for rebounds.
 His mixture of guard skills, size, and intensity produces obstacles on both ends of the court.
 The only real knock is his strength, which will come in time, and his slender frame.